-Until further notice, DTA is still accepting self-declarations of disability status.
-You can verbally self-declare that you cannot work or participate due to your disability and that it is expected to last longer than 3 months.
+As of December 2024, you can use a self-declaration to verify your disability for a TAFDC Disability Exemption.
+DTA will accept your verbal or written statement that you cannot work or participate due to your disability and that it is expected to last longer than 3 months.
+Appendix E (DTA Online Guide Links).